-- Premium means that a company must meet standards over and above (often described as 'super-equivalent') those set out in the EU directives, including the UK Corporate Governance Code.
-A premium listing is only available to equity shares issued by commercial trading companies. - Standard means a company only has to meet the requirements laid down by EU legislation.
+- 1. Premium listing is typically used by large firms looking to benefit from an increased profile and a highly liquid market.
+To maintain a premium listing, companies must meet the UK's highest standards of regulation and corporate governance and pay significant costs.
+A premium listing is only available to equity shares issued by commercial trading companies, OEICs and closed-ended investment funds. - Standard listing is for firms that meet the minimum requirements laid down by listing regulations.
 This means that their overall compliance responsibilities will be lighter, both in preparing for listing and on an ongoing basis.
 Standard listings cover the issuance of shares and Depositary Receipts.

-A company with either a premium or a standard listing can choose to admit to trading on the main market of the London Stock Exchange (or alternatively the NEX Main Board - see sub-section 2).
+A company with either a premium or a standard listing can choose to admit to trading on the main market of the London Stock Exchange (or alternatively the Aquis Stock Exchange (AQSE) Main Market).
 Only companies with a premium listing are eligible for inclusion in one of the FTSE UK indices, including FTSE 100 and FTSE 250.
 This is important for companies seeking liquidity for their listed securities, particularly given that tracker funds' investment are driven by FTSE indexation.

-2. LISTING RULES AND PROSPECTUS REQUIREMENTS
+LISTING RULES AND PROSPECTUS REQUIREMENTS

-- 1.5.3 Explain the main conditions for listing on the Official list, AIM and NEX - 1.5.4 Explain the purpose of the requirement for prospectus or listing particulars
+1.4.4 Explain the purpose of the requirement for a prospectus or listing particulars

-Under the listing rules, no securities may be admitted unless the listing authority has approved either listing particulars or a prospectus, and that these documents have been published.
+Under the listing rules, no securities may be admitted unless the listing authority has approved either listing particulars or a prospectus, and these documents must have been published.